Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 ***WARNING:** `utility::identity` is removed in version 2.0.0, use `std::identity` instead.*

-This header provides the class `projection_base` and the mechanism used to compose projections with `operator|`.
+This header provides the class template `projection_base` and the mechanism used to compose projections with `operator|`.
 See [Chainable projections][chainable-projections] for more information.

 Also available in this header, the struct `identity` is a function object that can type any value of any movable type and return it as is.
 It is used as a default for every projection parameter in the library so that sorters view the values as they are by default, without a modification.